-One of the challenges with “purpose” is that there are so many different levels we could pitch this at.
+One of the challenges with finding our purpose is that there are so many different levels we could pitch this at.
 Pitch too high and it gives us very little help and direction.
 Pitch too low and it lacks the passion and drive to bring out the best in us.
-Consider these four challenges:-
+Consider these four challenges:

 - Go shopping to get food for tonight’s meal